 Special assessments are used as a funding source to offset a portion of the cost of a road where it is being upgraded to an improved road or when the road is being cape sealed.
 For these projects, the City will pay for the improvement in advance and bill the property owners.
 The payback from the property owners differs depending on the type of road improvement being done.
 When a road is being improved, the special assessment is generally set for 10 years.

 If the City Engineer agrees that an alternative pavement material may be used for an improvement project there will be an attempt to achieve cost neutrality for the improvement.
-To achieve this the following outline will be used as a
+The competitive bid process will include: